Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-client.md

 !!!info Resources
     [:simple-googletagmanager: GTM Template Gallery](https://tagmanager.google.com/gallery/#/owners/amplitude/templates/amplitude-browser-sdk-gtm-template) · [:material-github: GitHub](https://github.com/amplitude/amplitude-browser-sdk-gtm-template)

+!!!warnning "Breaking Changes Checklist from the version xxxx, Aug, 2023"
+    Starting from the version xxxx, Aug, 2023, We upgrade this template to use from [Marketing Analytics SDK(Deprecated)](../../sdks/marketing-analytics-browser/) to the [Amplitude Browser SDK 2.0](../../sdks/browser-2/) to offer better support, enhanced functions, and additional features.

+    While this updated template offers additional features and improvements,it may result in slightly different behavior that could potentially affect your existing analytics charts.
+However, we've made these changes configurable to maintain consistency.
+If you wish to retain the legacy behavior, it's essential to review the following [list of breaking changes](./#breaking-changes-checklist) and adjust your configuration accordingly.

 !!!warning
     Due to inherent limitations of GTM, certain features, such as plugins, are not well supported in this GTM template.
 You are still able to add plugins using the Custom HTML tag, but because of how the SDK gets loaded in GTM, this could lead to missing data.

 !!!note
     Ensure to consistently update your Amplitude GTM template to the latest version for an enhanced feature set, crucial bug fixes, and a significantly improved user experience.

-!!!note "Migration guide"
-    Starting from the version `xxxxx`, June 14, 2023, we upgrade this template to use [Amplitude Browser SDK 2.0](../../sdks/browser-2/) for data collection.
-This new implementation will cause the template's default behavior to align with the specifications of the Amplitude Browser SDK 2.0.

-    While this updated template offers additional features and improvements,it may result in slightly different behavior that could potentially affect your existing analytics charts.
-If you wish to retain the legacy behavior, it's essential to review the following list of breaking changes and adjust your configuration accordingly.

 ## Breaking changes checklist